Gethe/wow-ui-source/README.markdown

       * Once the dungeon is completed the eligible player will receive a Satchel of Exotic Mysteries (account bound) with various potential rewards
 including: gold, rare gems, non-combat pets, and (very rare) mounts.

-  * New level-85 Heroic dungeons are available for testing.

-    * Zul'Aman has returned as a level-85 5-player Heroic dungeon featuring a revamp of the original dungeon and improved loot!

-    * Zul'Gurub has returned as a level-85 5-player Heroic dungeon featuring all-new encounters, achievements, and improved loot!

-    * Both dungeons will be in a new Dungeon Finder difficulty tier above the current level-85 Heroic dungeons and offer epic-quality item level 353 loot.

-    * More information on these updated dungeons can be found [here][37].

   * Blackrock Caverns